SiFli SDK RF Test Guide

 LOG_I("Test end, packet_count=%d", ind->nb_packet_received);

-/* In TX mode packet_count is always 0; this is spec behavior */
+/* packet_count is always 0 in TX mode; this is per-spec behavior */

 break;